glacials/whatsinstandard/README.md

 `rough_exit_date` will always hold the form `early 20xx`, `mid 20xx`, or `late 20xx`.
 It will never be `null`.

+#### Versioning

+I only list the most recent version of the API above.
+All previous versions are deprecated gradually -- sets that fall out of Standard are removed from them properly, but newly-released sets are never added.
+So, all non-current API versions will eventually just return `[]`.

 ### Contributing

 Pull requests are welcome.
 If you have a change specific to an upcoming set